Nitestack/dotfiles/README.md

 - **Oh My Posh Configuration**: Customized prompt for a visually appealing and informative shell experience

+- **Fastfetch Configuration**: Customized settings for a fast and efficient system information display

 - **bat Configuration**: Themed with the [Catppuccin Mocha](https://github.com/catppuccin/bat) theme

 - **Lazygit Configuration**: Themed with the [Catppuccin Mocha](https://github.com/catppuccin/lazygit) theme for a cohesive look and feel